tony-ou/web_QoE_user_study/README.md

 ## Description

-These are source codes for 1video experiment.
+These are source codes for setting up user study server AND analyze collected results .

 ## Setup